Nyssa aquatica

-Nyssa aquatica, commonly called the water tupelo, cottongum, wild olive, large tupelo, tupelo-gum, or water-gum, is a large, long-lived tree in the tupelo genus (Nyssa) that grows in swamps and floodplains in the Southeastern United States.
+Nyssa aquatica, commonly called the water tupelo, cottongum, wild olive, large tupelo, tupelo-gum, or water-gum, is a large, long-lived tree in the tupelo family, Nyssaceae, that grows in swamps and floodplains in the Southeastern United States.

 Nyssa aquatica trunks have a swollen base that tapers up to a long, clear bole, and its root system is periodically underwater.
 Water tupelo trees often occur in pure stands.

 Names

 Nyssa aquaticas genus name (Nyssa) refers to a Greek water nymph; the species epithet aquatica, meaning 'aquatic', refers to its swamp and wetland habitat.